Simpson leads Colorado against Cal after 31-point outing

 TOP PERFORMERS: Devin Askew is averaging 16.1 points for the Golden Bears.
 Lars Thiemann is averaging 12.0 points over the last 10 games for Cal.

-Simpson is averaging 18.2 points and 3.7 assists for the Buffaloes.
-Tristan da Silva is averaging 14.4 points over the last 10 games for Colorado.
+Simpson is scoring 18.2 points per game and averaging 4.5 rebounds for the Buffaloes.
+Tristan da Silva is averaging 14.4 points and 5.1 rebounds over the last 10 games for Colorado.

 LAST 10 GAMES: Golden Bears: 1-9, averaging 56.5 points, 28.0 rebounds, 9.1 assists, 4.3 steals and 2.6 blocks per game while shooting 39.8% from the field.
 Their opponents have averaged 64.4 points per game.